Stochastic Graphlet Embedding: Experimental Validation

-Another set of experiments are performed on a separate collection of \emph{labelled} graphs.
-For that, we have considered four different datasets, three of them \viz \emph{COIL}, \emph{GREC} and \emph{AIDS} are taken from the IAM graph database repository\footnote{Available at \url{http://www.fki.inf.unibe.ch/databases/iam-graph-database}}~\cite{Riesen2008} and the other one \ie~\emph{MAO} is taken from the GREYC Chemistry graph dataset collection\footnote{Available at \url{https://brunl01.users.greyc.fr/CHEMISTRY/}}.
-The COIL database contains $3900$ graphs of $100$ different objects each having $39$ instances with different angle of rotation.
-So here the task of the classifier is to correctly predict the object class of the graphs, which will be one of the $100$ objects.
-So this is a $100$ class classification problem.
-The GREC dataset consists of $1100$ graphs representing $22$ different architectural and electronic symbols each having $50$ instances with different levels of noise.
-Therefore the task of the classifier is to predict the class of the graphs, which will be one of the $22$ architectural or electronic symbols.
-Therefore, it is a $22$ class classification task.
+We consider five different datasets (see~\tab{tab:det-graph-datasets2}) modeled with graphs whose nodes are {\it now} labeled; three of them \viz~\emph{COIL}, \emph{GREC} and \emph{AIDS} are taken from the IAM graph database repository\footnote{Available at \url{http://www.fki.inf.unibe.ch/databases/iam-graph-database}}~\cite{Riesen2008}, the fourth one \ie~\emph{MAO} is taken from the GREYC Chemistry graph dataset collection\footnote{Available at \url{https://brunl01.users.greyc.fr/CHEMISTRY/}}.
+The fifth one is the ENZYMES dataset mentioned earlier in~\sect{sec:results:unlabeled}, with the only difference being node and edge attributes which are now used in our experiments.
+The COIL database includes $3900$ graphs belonging to $100$ different classes with $39$ instances per class; each instance has a different rotation angle.
+The GREC dataset consists of $1100$ graphs representing $22$ different classes (characterizing architectural and electronic symbols) with $50$ instances per class; these instances have different noise levels.
 The AIDS database consists of $2000$ graphs representing molecular compounds which are constructed from the AIDS Antiviral Screen Database of Active Compounds\footnote{See at \url{http://dtp.nci.nih.gov/docs/aids/aids_data.html}}.
-This dataset consists of two classes \viz active ($400$ elements) and inactive ($1600$ elements), which respectively represent molecules with activity against HIV or not.
-So the task of the classifier is to correctly predict the activity or inactivity of the graphs against HIV, which is a two class classification problem.
-The MAO dataset composed of $68$ graphs representing molecules that either inhibit the monoamine oxidase which is an antidepressant drugs ($38$ molecules) or do not inhibit that ($38$ molecules).
-Hence the task of the classifier is to predict the inhibiting property of the graphs, which is also a two class classification problem.
-Some details on these datasets are listed in~\tab{tab:det-graph-datasets2}.
+This dataset consists of two classes \viz~active ($400$ elements) and inactive ($1600$ elements), which respectively represent molecules with possible activity against HIV.
+The MAO dataset includes $68$ graphs representing molecules that either inhibit (or not) the monoamine oxidase (an antidepressant drug with $38$ molecules).
+In all these datasets the task is again to infer the membership of a given test instance among two or multiple classes.